 “[He insinuated] we shouldn’t inflict our personal problems on our students, which is a pretty retrograde way of thinking about caring for small human beings, I think, and their importance to society,” Smith says.

 Smith is a single mother of a five-year-old daughter.
 At the workshop, she says she had raised the issue of how real-time online lecturing may be difficult for people taking care of children at home.

 Like Phinney, she has very limited time to attend extra workshops, but Smith says she’s felt a lack of acknowledgement at them about what is reasonable for instructors with dependent care responsibilities.

 “Ryerson puts a lot of time and effort into thinking about the student experience, which I think is as it should be, and that’s great.
-But there often isn’t a lot of mention of ‘okay, is any of this actually feasible if you have a five-year old asking you for apple juice every half hour?’”
+But there often isn’t a lot of mention of ‘OK, is any of this actually feasible if you have a five-year-old asking you for apple juice every half hour?’”